 But it’s not so easy for some kids, and it can seem daunting to them to really “get” what truly drives them.

-Here are a few ways that you can support your teenager in recognizing or developing his own passion:
+Here are a few ways that you can support your teenager in recognizing or developing her own passion:

 1| Give your kid some space.

-You may have visions of your teen becoming a doctor or a lawyer, but is that truly what he’d become if he followed his heart?
-It’s in our nature as parents to want great things for our children, but it might not fit with who he is.
+You may have visions of your teen becoming a doctor or a lawyer, but is that truly what she’d become if she followed her heart?
+It’s in our nature as parents to want great things for our children, but it might not fit with who she is.
 It’s important for your teen to figure this one out on her own.
 To become her own true, authentic self.

 2| Talk about meaningful vs. just-to-pay-the-bills work.

 It feels much better to wake up each morning excited about another work day rather than trudging through it watching the clock until 5 pm.
 Have a conversation now about how following a passion can create a meaningful, rewarding life.
-Your teen should know that he can do something that he loves and get paid for it – an absolute win-win!
+Your teen should know that she can do something that she loves and get paid for it – an absolute win-win!

 3| Ensure your teenager understands there’s a lot of time to figure this out.